mozmeao/platform-docs/docs/abtest.md

 ### Coding the variants

 Traffic cop supports two methods of a/b testing: executing different on page javascript or redirecting to the same URL with a query string appended.
-We mostly use the redirect method in bedrock.
+We mostly use the redirect method in Bedrock and Springfield.
 This makes testing easier.
 See the [Traffic Cop documentation](https://github.com/mozmeao/trafficcop/) for examples.

 Create a [variation view](coding.md#variation-views) for the a/b test.

 The view can handle the URL redirect in one of two ways:

 1. the same page, with some different content based on the ``variation`` variable
 2. a totally different page

 ### Content variation